 Don’t look at your Bug Out Bag (BOB) as a piece of equipment that will sit in your closet collecting clutter.
 Instead, prepare a BOB with the intention that it can potentially save your life and your family members’ lives.

 Purchase items that are made with quality, even if they cost a little more.
 If your life depended on it, you would want to have reliable tools.

 Make sure you prepare yourself for at least the first 72 hours following an emergency.

 Three days is the minimal amount of time you should prepare for, although a 14-day bag is recommended.
-The importance of a bug out bag is to keep you warm, dry, hydrated, fed and safe until emergency personnel arrive, which in many cases can take up to three days, if not more.
+The importance of a bug-out bag is to keep you warm, dry, hydrated, fed, and safe until emergency personnel arrives, which in many cases can take up to three days, if not more.

 What should I have in my bug out bag?

 To prepare your bug out bag, first consider how many people you’re preparing for.
 Ideally, you will create one Bug Out Bag per person in your family.
 Babies, elderly people, and pets should have their own bags as well, considering their specific needs, such as diapers, medication, and food.

 The convenient thing about making your own bag is that you can customize it to your particular needs.
 Personalize your bag according to your location, personal preferences, and climate.
 Think of the vital items you’ll need to increase your chances of survival based on the potential emergencies likely to affect your area (earthquakes, hurricanes, floods, tornadoes…you get the idea).

 There are several items important for your well-being and survival.
 We’ll explore these in their respective categories: